-U.S. e-commerce sales were approximately \$600 billion in 2019, growing at 15% compared to the previous year.
+U.S. e-commerce sales were approximately \$600 billion in 2019, growing at 16% compared to the previous year, according to the U.S. Census Bureau.
 We believe we are well-positioned to address this market as more consumers and merchants transact on our platform.